Bill

 AI Summary

-This bill modifies the existing law regarding chiropractic intern licenses by extending the maximum duration of a temporary, nonrenewable chiropractic license from 6 months to 9 months.
-The bill allows the chiropractic board to issue a temporary license to an applicant who meets specific conditions, with the license being limited to a specific place or setting where chiropractic services will be provided.
-The board retains the authority to establish additional rules for temporary licensure of chiropractic interns and can deny a temporary license if an applicant fails to provide the required documentation.
-This change provides chiropractic interns with a slightly longer period to complete their internship or meet licensing requirements, potentially offering more flexibility in their professional training and transition to full licensure.
+This bill modifies the existing law regarding chiropractic intern licenses in Maine by extending the maximum duration of a temporary, nonrenewable chiropractic intern license from 6 months to 9 months.
+The bill allows the Maine chiropractic board to continue issuing temporary licenses to applicants who meet specific qualifying conditions, with the license being valid for a specific place or setting where chiropractic services will be provided.
+The board retains the authority to establish additional rules for temporary licensure of chiropractic interns and can deny a temporary license to applicants who do not provide the required documentation.
+This change provides chiropractic interns with an additional three months to complete their temporary licensing requirements, potentially giving them more time to transition into full professional licensure.

 Committee Categories